marthag0311/Projects/Data Analysis Projects/Customer Churn Analysis/README.md

 # Customer Churn Analysis Power BI Dashboard Project

-The project focused on building a structured, insight-driven dashboard across:
+The project focused on building a structured, insight-driven dashboard about:

 - Customer Churn Patterns